Carbon Capture, Use, and Storage

 Once captured, CO2 is safely transported to a storage site by pipelines, ships or rail.

 Optionally, captured CO2 can be used in many ways like carbonated beverages, water purification, industrial uses, and hospital equipment/procedures.
 Supplying carbon dioxide to large-scale greenhouse food-growing operations has been shown to increase production by 40% or more.
 In Alaska since 1986, natural gas containing a relatively high percentage of carbon dioxide has been used to enhance oil production from Prudhoe Bay on the North Slope.
-This not only enhances oil recovery (EOR) extraction, but the carbon dioxide is permanently stored, supporting environmental sustainability efforts.
-EOR, a major use of CO2 in the USA, is environmentally friendly in that it recovers more oil from existing fields and wells—so more of global demand is met from existing fields rather than through new field development.
+This enhanced oil recovery (EOR) is a major use of CO2 in the United States and provides the twin benefits of environmental sustainability through permanently storing CO2 deep underground while prolonging the life of existing oil fields so more of global demand is met without a need for new oil field development.

 Once transported, CO2 is injected deep underground into rock formations suitable for permanent storage.
 These formations must meet strict geological requirements.
 They need layers that are both permeable enough to allow the CO2 to flow into the rocks and porous enough to provide sufficient storage volume.
 To keep the carbon dioxide securely stored without rising to the surface requires cap rock, formations with low permeability and low porosity above and below to prevent CO2 migration.